-For example, in Brooks v.
-Employees Only LLC, plaintiff alleged that she was injured when she tripped and fell on a cellar door on the sidewalk next to defendants’ premises.
+In Brooks v.
+Employees Only LLC, 2013 NY Slip Op 30911(U) (Sup Ct NY Cty 115654/10 April 23, 2013), plaintiff alleged that she was injured when she tripped and fell on a cellar door on the sidewalk next to defendants’ premises.
 Specifically, she claimed that she was injured when her foot “got caught in the cellar door of the grate that was ajar a couple of inches.’‘

 In Brooks, the court denied defendant Employees Only’s motion for summary judgment.
 It rejected its argument that the gap between the cellar doors was an “open and obvious condition”, finding “issues of fact as to whether defendant Employees Only breached its duty to maintain the property in a reasonably safe condition with respect to the cellar doors on the sidewalk by improperly closing the doors or leaving them partially opened.”